Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

 - Select one of the calibrated BLM values, to implement in the scenario (this will set the BLM property for the scenario)
-- Change one or more 6 values of the previous calibration run, and re-run the calibration
+- Change the settings (`[min, max]` range, see below) of the previous calibration run and then re-run the calibration
 - Input their own BLM value (without using the platform's calibration feature)

 ## Overview of the process